arfylarfy/Project2/README.md

 - We will then use the analysis to determine the best machine learning model to use in our lex bot
 - The bot will then suggest an offer price that our client would offer for a property based on our model and user input.

+## Lambda Code, LEX Bot and Required Files for AWS Deployment
+The 'OfferAid_DeplymentFiles' contains all files along with a README with instructions and descriptions of everything required to deploy this prediction model within the AWS environment.

 ## Technologies